lebaston100/OBSmultiviewTally/README.md

 - Choose the display you want to see the multiview on

+If you want to display labels over the scenes then repeat the above steps 4 and 5 except selecting the "labels.html" in the "Labels" subfolder and setting "FPS" to 1

+Make sure that the "background.html" source is on the bottom and the "labels.html" source is on the top of your source stack

-## Templace Configuration
+## Template Configuration

 You have to configure the template to accept your scene names

-- Open with "client.js" in the js subfolder with a text editor.
+- Open "client.js" in the js subfolder with a text editor

 - In the first line you can see a list with the different scene names

 - If your first scene is named "Intro", change "src 1" to "Intro" (!!case sensitive!!)

 - Repeat this for all the other scenes

+You can change the text and text color of the labels

+- Open "labels.html" in the "Labels" subfolder with a text editor

+- In line 7 you can change the text color

+- In line 12-21 you can simply replace the placeholder text

+- Don't forget to reload the cache in the source options

 ### Template 1 Layout